projectdiscovery/simplehttpserver/README.md

 # Thanks

-simplehttpserver is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
-Community contributions have made the project what it is.
-See the **[Thanks.md](https://github.com/projectdiscovery/simplehttpserver/blob/master/THANKS.md)** file for more details.
+SimpleHTTPserver is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.